 Step 5 – Additional Training/Information Confirmation

-You will be sent a link, user name and password to complete the following training sessions online.
+You will be sent a link, username and password to complete the following training sessions online.
 The training needs to be completed before your first match meeting with your Friend.
 Please bring your completion certificates to that meeting and give them to your Social Worker.

 - AODA Customer Service Training (condensed content) (32 minutes)